 In this module you will develop an understanding of medical microbiology with particular reference to bacteria and pathogenic eukaryotes.
 You will look at pathogen mechanisms for infection, the host immune response to infection, vaccine development, gastrointestinal health and disease, resistance to antibiotics, anti-parasite chemotherapy and the genetic and biochemical validation of parasite drug targets in the kinetoplastidae.
 You will examine the role of probiotics in health and disease, and consider a range of microbiological and molecular diagnostics techniques.

 In this module you will develop an understanding of the importance of seeds and fruits for food chain security, the seed industry, and ecosystem conservation.
-You will look at the principles and importance of seed banking and the seed conservation work at Kew's Millenium Seed Bank to mitigate against climate change.
-You will examine the developmental and biochemical processes of seed storage reserve deposition, germination and reserve mobilisation, including the environmental control of seed germinsation.
+You will look at the principles and importance of seed banking and the seed conservation work at Kew's Millennium Seed Bank to mitigate against climate change.
+You will examine the developmental and biochemical processes of seed storage reserve deposition, germination and reserve mobilisation, including the environmental control of seed germination.
 You will analyse the key advantages of the seed habit, considering the morphological diversity of modern seeds and fruits which have evolved.